great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/checkpoints/how_to_validate_multiple_batches_within_single_checkpoint.md

 ## Create a Batch Request with multiple Batches

-The following Python code will create a Batch Request that includes every available Batch in a Data Asset named `asset`:
+The following Python code creates a Batch Request that includes every available Batch in a Data Asset named `asset`:

 ```python name="tests/integration/docusaurus/validation/checkpoints/how_to_validate_multiple_batches_within_single_checkpoint.py build_a_batch_request_with_multiple_batches"
 ```